edlanglois/edict/README.md

 # edict: Eric's Dictionary Transformer
-A simple language for specifying transformations to dictionaries (also called records or key-value-stores).
+A simple interpreted language for specifying transformations to dictionaries (also called records or key-value-stores).

 An edict program describes a series of rules and assignments that are applied to